MicrochipTech/AzureDemo_AnyCloud/README.md

 Follow the section titled "Re-Flashing the device" in the [AnyCloud™ Getting Started Guide](https://github.com/MicrochipTech/PIC32MZW1_AnyCloud/blob/main/README.md) to program the AnyCloud™ firmware onto one of the WFI32E01 development boards (if using WFI32-IoT, skip the step regarding a jumper setting).

-After the AnyCloud™ firmware has been programmed, create a clone of this repository using [Git](https://git-scm.com) or scroll up towards the top of this page, click on the **Code** button, and download a ZIP file of this repository.
+After the AnyCloud™ firmware has been programmed, create a clone of this repository using [Git](https://git-scm.com)

 ```bash
 git clone https://github.com/MicrochipTech/AzureDemo_AnyCloud
 ```

+...or do the following: scroll up towards the top of this page, click on the **Code** button, and download a ZIP file of this repository

 <img src=".//media/Download_ZIP.png" width=400/>

 Connect a [USB-to-UART converter](https://www.newark.com/c/cable-wire-cable-assemblies/cable-assemblies/usb-adapter-cables?conversion-type=usb-to-uart-converter) between the PC and the specified header for the specific WFI32E01 development board being used:

-- [WFI32-IoT](https://www.microchip.com/en-us/development-tool/ev36w50a): Connect the USB-to-UART converter's TXD & RXD pins to the `RX` & `TX` pins of the mikroBUS Header (`J402`), respectively
+- [WFI32-IoT](https://www.microchip.com/en-us/development-tool/ev36w50a): Connect the USB-to-UART converter's TXD & RXD pins to the `RX` & `TX` pins of the mikroBUS Header (`J402`), respectively (an additional connection to GND may also be required)

     <img src=".//media/WFI32-IoT_J402.png"/>

-- [PIC32 WFI32E Curiosity](https://www.microchip.com/en-us/development-tool/EV12F11A): Connect the USB-to-UART converter's TXD & RXD pins to to the `U1RX` & `U1TX` pins of the GPIO Header (`J207`), respectively
+- [PIC32 WFI32E Curiosity](https://www.microchip.com/en-us/development-tool/EV12F11A): Connect the USB-to-UART converter's TXD & RXD pins to to the `U1RX` & `U1TX` pins of the GPIO Header (`J207`), respectively (an additional connection to GND may also be required)

     <img src=".//media/WFI32-Curiosity_J207.png"/>